Excellence in Nonprofit Performance Yearly Awards

 Nonprofit Executive of the Year

-The nonprofit Executive of the Year award honors an executive direcrot, CEO or president of a nonprofit organization who serves as an outstanding leader for excellence in the non-profit sector.
+The Nonprofit Executive of the Year award honors an executive director, CEO or president of a nonprofit organization who serves as an outstanding leader for excellence in the non-profit sector.

 The Nonprofit Board Leader of the Year award honors an outstanding board leader who has served on a board for a minimum of one full year and gives unconditionally to the nonprofit organization he/she serves in time, talent or treasure.

-Aimee McLaughlin, Big Brothers Big Sisters of the Sun Coast
+Winner: Aimee McLaughlin, Big Brothers, Big Sisters of the Sun Coast

 Nonprofit Volunteer of the Year